-How to (legally) import a vehicle into the US
+How to Legally Import a Car to the US

-Lancia, Peugeot, Alfa Romeo – all classic vehicle makers, all with vehicles you won’t find driving on U.S. streets.
-Even manufacturers you see on a daily basis – Honda, Volkswagen, Ford – have models made solely for European and Asian markets.
+The Audi RS3, Ford Focus RS, Lancia Ypsilon – all super-cool cars, but you won’t find them driving around on U.S. streets.
+Even manufacturers you see on a daily basis – Honda, Volkswagen, Subaru – all have models made solely for European and Asian markets.
 You want one, but you can’t exactly head to the nearest dealership and just sign some papers.

 This brings us to our goal: How can you, the average American driver, import a vehicle?
+What are the insurance implications?
 The answer begins with age.

 There is a simple question to determine a vehicle’s import eligibility: Is it older than 25 years old?
 If the answer is yes, then you can import it without any restrictions from the U.S. government (as long as it has the original engine).
 If the answer is no, then we move on to our next point.